koduarve/laravel-telnet/README.md

 Many things are still wrong (though it was like that in upstream versions too):
 - we DONT/WONT Suppress Go Ahead, Echo and Linemode but expect them to work, etc.

-- Install
+Install

-Via Composer
+- Via Composer

-composer require graze/telnet-client
+composer require koduarve/laravel-telnet

 Usage example:
 ---